-For an abnormal finding, the radiologist may recommend:
+For an abnormal or potentially abnormal finding, the radiologist may recommend:

-- other imaging tests that can help better assess the finding or getting a follow up imaging test to relook at the finding after a period of time. - biopsy. - combining the finding with clinical symptoms or laboratory test results. - comparing the finding with any other imaging studies that the radiologist interpreting your test does not have access to.
+- Other imaging tests that can help better assess the finding or getting a follow up imaging test to relook at the finding after a period of time. - Combining the finding with clinical symptoms or laboratory test results. - Comparing the finding with any other imaging studies that the radiologist interpreting your test does not have access to.
 This is common when you have imaging tests done at different facilities or hospitals.

-For a potentially abnormal finding, the radiologist may make any of the above recommendations.
 Sometimes the report does not answer the clinical question, and more exams may be needed.
 More exams may be necessary to follow-up on a suspicious or questionable finding.